 About our municipality

-The population is relatively stable at approximately 2400, which swells to between 8,000 and 9,000 as a result of tourists and visitors during the summer months who cime to enjoy favorable beaches, bush walking and fishing areas as well as as many other tourist attractions.
+The population is relatively stable at approximately 2400, which swells to between 8,000 and 9,000 as a result of tourists and visitors during the summer months who come to enjoy beaches, bush walking and fishing areas as well as as many other tourist attractions.

-The Tasman Peninsula was formally a bustling industrial zone fuelled by convict labour.
+The Tasman Peninsula was formerly a bustling industrial zone fuelled by convict labour.
 In the era between convict settlement and the introduction of the modern tourist industry the area was mostly engaged in timber and fishing.
-The terrain and soil type impeded large-scale agriculture althrough fruit farming and general farming was and is conducted in suitable locations.
+The terrain and soil type impeded large-scale agriculture although fruit farming and general farming was and still is carried out in suitable locations.

-The Tasman Peninsula is renowned for its rugged coastlines which have been the scene of a number of shipwrecks.
+The Tasman and Forestier Peninsulas are renowned for its rugged coastlines which have been the scene of a number of shipwrecks.
 At Eaglehawk Neck there are many strange rock formations, including The Devil's Kitchen, Tasmans Arch, Blow Hole and the Tessellated Pavements.
-Tasman has been said to have some of the world's best surf spots at Cape Raoul, Roaring Beach and Shipsterns Bluff.
+Tasman has been said to have some of the world's best surf spots at Eaglehawk Neck, Roaring Beach and Shipsterns Bluff.

-An extremely scenic part of Tasmania that is dominated by rolling pastures and heavily timbered hills and surrounded by dramatic coastline of heer cliffs, towering rocky outcrops, sheltered bay and sea caves.
-Walking tracks and kayaks give access to the area's most isolated areas.
+An extremely scenic part of Tasmania that is dominated by rolling pastures and heavily timbered hills and surrounded by dramatic coastline of sheer cliffs, towering rocky outcrops and sheltered bay and sea caves.
+Walking tracks and kayaks provide access to the area's most isolated areas.